I don’t blog every day and I don’t think you should either.

 After the event many of the attendees came up to me and asked me the same question…

-“How long should it take to write a blog post?”
+“How long should it take me to write a good blog post?”

 But before I answer that question, let me take a step back and explain the reason why this question is even being asked.